 We’re experiencing a generational shift in what it means to be a ‘dad.’
-If you are a father, plan to be a father, or an expected father-to-be, then you’re probably looking for helpful resources that don’t just outline the basics, but also understand the concerns, anxieties, and priorities of modern-day dads.
+If you are a father, plan to be a father, or an expected father-to-be, then you’re probably looking for helpful resources and great new dad books that don’t just outline the basics, but also understand the concerns, anxieties, and priorities of modern-day dads.

 And that's why You're Going To Be A Dad was written - a book about pregnancy and the first year for modern day dads!